About Sarmed

 Awards

-Winner - Monument Valley, Silent Witness (Untitled 1) - Art Req Ltd Award at 136th Annual Paisley Art Institute Exhibition 2025
+- Winner, Art Req Ltd Award.
+Paisley Art Institute 136th Annual Exhibition 2025

-Monument Valley The Silent Witness Triptych selected for John Moores Prize 2nd stage 2025.
+- Monument Valley: The Silent Witness Triptych selected for John Moores Painting Prize second stage 2025

-Finalist - Portrait of K in Scottish Prize for Fine Art 2023
+- Finalist, Scottish Prize for Fine Art 2023

-Shortlisted - Mogford Prize for Food & Drink Writing.
-Mission Pulao.
-2017
+- Shortlisted, Mogford Prize for Food & Drink Writing 2017

 Selected Press

-Featured in Artmag, review of the SSA 127th Annual Exhibition at the Royal Scottish Academy, Edinburgh.
+- Featured in Artmag review of the SSA 127th Annual Exhibition at the Royal Scottish Academy, Edinburgh.
+2026

 - Society of Scottish Artists (SSA) (Est. 1891)